-The College will reimburse a new regular employee for out-of-pocket expenses to a maximum of two thousand five hundred (\$2500) dollars for expenses incurred in relocating to the College region from within B.C. and to a maximum of four thousand (\$4000) dollars for expenses incurred in relocating to the College from outside B.C.
+The College will reimburse a new regular employee for out-of-pocket expenses to a maximum of five thousand (\$5000) dollars, for expenses incurred in relocating to the College region from within BC and to a maximum of six thousand (\$6000) dollars for expenses incurred in relocating to the College from outside BC.

-6.12.2 Travel Expenses

-6.12.2.1 When an employee uses his own car for College business he will be paid a rate of thirty-two (32) cents per kilometer, subject to Article 6.12.6.
+- 6.12.2 Travel Expenses - 6.12.2.1 When an employee uses his or her own car for College business he or she will be paid a rate of forty-five (45) cents, subject to Article 6.12.6.